MatStace/matstace.github.com/CV-Mat-Stace.md

 #### Senior Systems Engineer - June 2014 to present

-A member of the Global Systems Engineering team, the primary focus of this role is systems architecture and infrastructure engineering.
-The Global Systems Engineering team is geographically diverse, based in London, New York, Vancouver, and Los Angeles, with the main objective of unifying and improving the in-house infrastructure.
+Initially employed as a member of a newly formed global systems engineering team, with a focus on unifying and improving the in-house infrastructure across geographically diverse facilities, including upgrading the workstation/render farm operating system.
+After a reorganisation, the global systems team were incorporated into the local teams, where my tasks and responsibilities have included continuing to maintain and improve the configuration management system, as well as storage and backup systems.

-Current projects include replacing the workstation/render farm operating system, and rolling out a new virtualisation platform for the global systems engineering team.
+Day to day technologies used and supported include Ubuntu and CentOS based systems, Puppet and Foreman, Ansible, Docker, GPFS, TSM, Cisco and Arista networking, and Zabbix.

 ### [7digital][], London, UK